 My name is Sammy Pichler, and I am a senior at The Dalton School in New York City.
 In the upcoming years, I wish to attend a college that excels in both academics and athletics.
 Playing college soccer has been a goal of mine for many years, and I am dedicated, in every way, to achieving this goal.

-I currently play outside back for BW Gottschee Academy, which is in the North-East region of the US Development Academy League.
-I am in my third year with the club.
+I currently play outside back for BW Gottschee Academy, which was in the North-East region of the former-US Development Academy League.
+For the upcoming year, we will be playing in the newly founded MLS Academy League.
+I am entering my fourth year with the club.
 Prior, I played for Manhattan Soccer Club, and won two state championships.
-Currently, I play for the U17 Academy team.
-This year, we changed our formation to a 3-5-2, so I have also been playing wingback.
-Additionally, last year, due to the development academy gap year, I was also a starter for my varsity soccer team, where I played winger.
+I will be playing for the U19 Academy team.
+In the past years, I have played in a 4-3-3 and 4-4-2 as an outside back and also as a wingback in a 3-5-2 formation.
+Additionally, my sophomore year, due to the development academy gap year, I was also a starter for my varsity soccer team, where I played winger.
 Playing with multiple teams has helped me grow as a player, and develop new skills and assets, which I strive to continue to improve on in the upcoming years.

 In 2017, I was selected to compete in a tournament in Milan, Italy, with the PDP Regional Team.
 Throughout the competition, we played against top teams from across Europe.
 In 2018, I trained with ED Val Miñor Nigran, a high level team in Spain, that competes against top La Liga Academies.